sd0e/sd0e/README.md

 ### 👋 Hi, I’m Seb Doe
-I'm an 18-year-old developer in the United Kingdom interested in developing tools that can help people.
+I'm a 19-year-old developer in the United Kingdom interested in developing tools that can help people.
 I also try to provide useful guides on my [blog](https://sebdoe.com).
 You can find out much more about me on my [portfolio](https://doe.lc).

 #### **Notable Projects**
 * 📈 [Reddit Tracker](https://tracker.sebdoe.com/): Live, in-depth statistics of Reddit posts (2021)